 Q: Is hat a head covering which is worn for various reasons? ¶

-A: Yes, and including protection against the elements, ceremonial reasons, religious reasons, safety, or as a fashion accessory.
+A: Yes, and including protection against weather conditions, ceremonial reasons such as university graduation, religious reasons, safety, or as a fashion accessory.

 Q: Are hats worn by members of a certain profession? ¶